steph-xue/email/README.md

 # Email

 A full stack web application that replicates the core functionality of a modern inbox.
 Users can create an account, sign in, read and send messages, reply to existing threads, and organize their mail across sent and archived folders.
-Every action updates instantly in the browser without requiring a full page reload.

 <br>